akiver/cs-demo-manager.com/src/markdown/docs/downloads.en.md

 ### How does the application download my MM demos? [#](/docs/downloads#how)

-CSGO Demos Manager uses [boiler-writter](https://github.com/akiver/boiler-writter), a custom version of [Boiler](https://bitbucket.org/ACB/boiler/).
+CSGO Demo Manager uses [boiler-writter](https://github.com/akiver/boiler-writter), a custom version of [Boiler](https://bitbucket.org/ACB/boiler/).
 Thanks to _ACB_ for creating Boiler.

 Boiler-writter retrieves the matches information from the Steam Game Coordinator, stores it into a file then the app uses it to download the demos and generate their `.info` files.